Posted by: Northwest Eye in General on June 20, 2025

 Halos Around Lights: A Disturbing Cataract Symptom

 Noticing halos around lights can often be concerning, especially at night.
-This phenomenon typically indicates cataracts symptoms due to lens opacity caused by light scattering as it passes through a cloudy lens.
+This phenomenon typically indicates cataracts due to lens opacity caused by light scattering as it passes through a cloudy lens.
 We understand that this can make driving at night or navigating well-lit areas quite challenging.

 At Northwest Eye, we are here to help you through this process.
-We offer advanced solutions like the Light Adjustable Lens (LAL), which allows for customized vision correction during eye surgery, ensuring the best possible outcomes for our patients.
+We offer advanced solutions like the Light Adjustable Lens (LAL), which allows for customized vision correction during cataract surgery, ensuring the best possible outcomes for our patients.
 Our specialized care and tailored refractive surgery packages are designed to meet your unique eye needs, providing you with the support you deserve.

 Changes in Prescription Lenses: A Sign of Cataract Development

 Regular adjustments in your eyeglass prescription may suggest the beginning of lens opacification.
 We understand that this can be concerning.
-As cataracts symptoms progress, they disrupt how light is concentrated on the retina, leading to fluctuating sight and blurred perception.
+As cataracts progress, they disrupt how light is concentrated on the retina, leading to fluctuating sight and blurred perception.
 This may arise from refractive errors or indicate the existence of cataracts.
-Other conditions, such as diabetic retinopathy and dry eyes, can also contribute to blurred sight.
+Other conditions, such as diabetic retinopathy and glaucoma, can also contribute to blurred sight.
 It’s common to feel uncertain about these changes.

-This condition often leads to cataracts symptoms including:
+This condition often leads to symptoms including:

 Regular Eye Exams: Essential for Early Detection of Cataracts